DialmasterOrg/Youtarr/README.md

 ## Description

 YoutubePlexArr is a Dockerized application that offers a user-friendly way to automatically download videos from YouTube channels that you've handpicked, and integrates them seamlessly into your Plex Media Server.
-Note that this is in no way endorsed by, or associated with Youtube itself.
+Note that this is in no way endorsed by, or associated with Youtube or the Plex team.

 ## NOTE: WORK IN PROGRESS (AS OF MAY 16th 2023 THIS IS A WORK IN PROGRESS!!)

 This code is not yet complete, this Readme will be updated when it is complete.
+Input is welcome, but I would not advise the average "end user" to attempt to use this yet, unless they are brave.

 ## Overview